Clarkinr/robclarkin-project-1/README.md

     - Each page features a different main image with an tag line intended to represent the page's content
     - The images were all chosen from Pexels and represent physical activity

+! [standard-page-formatting] (/workspace/robclarkin-project-1/screenshots-readme/Standardpage.PNG)

 ### - About and Benefits page structure
     - Both pages are divided into three sections; main image followed by 2 subsequent sections
     - The about page is intended to define what Physical Literacy is and give the user a video to help extend their knowledge
     - The Benefits page is intended to show the physical and mental benefits of being physicaly active.
     - Across all pages I have used images of multiple age atheletes to convey that physical literacy is a life long pursuit.

+! [about-structure] (/workspace/robclarkin-project-1/screenshots-readme/About-structure.PNG)

 ### - The Home page
     - The home page features 2 clickable internal links which send the user to the about and Benefits pages.
     - The home page also features a second background image which is intended to draw the user into wanting to know more
     - There is a form for contacting the site owner (the form is not currently active and this is somthing that I would add in at a later date if still working on this project)

+! [clickable-links] (/workspace/robclarkin-project-1/screenshots-readme/Clickableinternal links.PNG)

+### - The Form
+    - The Form consits of 4 elements first name, last name, number of kids and email.
+    - The site was intended to be aimed at parents and the form is to get in touch with someone to help you get the best program for your lifestyle

+! [form-and-footer] (/workspace/robclarkin-project-1/screenshots-readme/Form-footer.PNG)

 ### - The Footer
     - The Footer consits of contact information and social media links